rcelorio/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
-Analysis of kickstarter campaigns to determine optimal fundraising potential.
+Analysis of kickstarter campaigns to determine optimal fundraising potential for a play.
 This repository includes deliverables in support of the project.

 ## Background
 Louise’s play Fever came close came close to its fundraising goal in a short amount of time.
 How many other Kickstarter campaigns were able to do this as well?
 In this challenge, you’ll conduct a data analysis to answer this question and determine whether the length of a campaign contributes to its ultimate success or failure.